-

 What protections do directors of a target company have against a hostile approach?

 Directors of a listed target company have various protections against a hostile approach in the Netherlands.
-These protections are subject to legal and fiduciary constraints (e.g., pursuant to Dutch case law, protective measures must be proportional, adequate and generally temporary).
-These protections include, among other things:
+These protections are subject to legal and fiduciary constraints (e.g., pursuant to Dutch case law protective measures must be proportional, adequate and generally temporary) and include:

 - refusing to provide information regarding the target company if the management board and supervisory board do not deem it in the best interest of the company and its affiliated enterprise;

-- priority shares with special rights for the holders of such shares (e.g., to appoint directors);
+- outstanding priority shares with special rights for the holders of such shares (e.g., to appoint directors);

 - a foundation that holds all the outstanding shares of the listed company and has issued depositary receipts for those shares that are listed.
 Holders of such listed depositary receipts for shares are granted a power of attorney by the foundation to vote on such shares, unless the foundation is allowed to restrict such power of attorney (if a hostile public offer is announced);

-- Reflection period: if (x) one or more shareholders request the consideration by the general meeting of (i) a proposal to appoint, suspend or remove from office one or more management board or supervisory board members; or (ii) a proposal to amend one or more provisions of the articles of association relating to the appointment, suspension or termination of management board or supervisory board members; or (y) a hostile public offer is announced or made, a company may invoke a reflection period (which does not exceed 250 days).
+- Reflection period: if (x) one or more shareholders request the consideration by the general meeting of (i) a proposal to appoint, suspend or dismiss one or more management board or supervisory board members, or (ii) a proposal to amend one or more provisions of the articles of association relating to the appointment, suspension or dismissal of management board or supervisory board members, or (y) a hostile public offer is announced or made, a company may invoke a reflection period (which does not exceed 250 days).
 This reflection period, during which certain powers of the general meeting are suspended, enables the management board to collect all information which is necessary for a careful consideration of the company’s policy.

-- Response time: If one or more shareholders intend to request that an item be put on the agenda that may result in a change of the company’s strategy (e.g., as a result of the removal from office of one or more management board members) or seek judicial leave to call a general meeting, the management board must be given the opportunity to stipulate a reasonable period in which to respond (which period does not exceed 180 days).
+- Response time:if one or more shareholders intend to request that an item be put on the agenda that may result in a change of the company’s strategy (e.g., as a result of the dismissal of one or more management board members) or seek judicial leave to call a general meeting, the management board must be given the opportunity to stipulate a reasonable period in which to respond (which period does not exceed 180 days).
 The management board should use this period for further deliberation and constructive consultation, in any event with the relevant shareholder.

 -